 When Angela started to notice that her normally kind mother who was in her eighties first start to exhibit bouts of rage, initially she attributed it to her mom's hard life.
 Gradually, the rage filled tantrums escalated into a firmly held belief that others were deceiving her, harming her or harming someone she cared for.
 In those instances, no matter what evidence to the contrary anyone provided to her mother, the conviction that she was being harmed was unshakeable.
 These false perceptions were never sensory but always hard-to-shake beliefs.
 Also, Angela's mother seemed to exhibit a good memory.
 Delusions (firmly held beliefs in things that are not real) may occur in middle- to late-stage Alzheimer's.
 As mom became "impossible," 'verbally abusive," and her family became embroiled in vicious dynamics, Angela and her mother sought therapy to first, diagnose and then, disentangle the pernicious effects of dementia, Alzheimer's and depression to their therapy goal - "just bring about peace, happiness and stability in our home without medication."
 Therapy revealed factors behind Angela's mom's depression and dementia and provided the family with social skills to alleviate and manage the illness.

-Rebuilding the Galvin Family: "We're Different But We Are Close - How Can We Talk to Each Other Better?"
+Rebuilding the Galvin Family: "We're Different But We Are Close - How Can We Listen Better To Each Other?"

 It seemed like things progressively fell apart for the Galvins', an Irish-American family, after their mom passed away following a protracted struggle with cancer.
 In the three years that followed her death with cancer, the two siblings - Emma, 30-years and Jake, 26-years old drifted away - and their dad, 65-years old and a retired CEO took to alcohol.
 Things came to a head when one day inebriated, he got into his car, drove half-way across the state and found himself injured with no recollection of all that had transpired.
 Dad's alcoholism had progressively got worse after mom's death but prior, family issues had been "swept under the rug" shared Emma.
 Now, 30-years old and pregnant with her first child, she found herself "as the parent in this family" with an "intense fear of losing dad."
 Jake had been the primary care-giver for mom and as he had watched her deteriorate, he had lost interest in studies and sports in college.
 He dropped out of college and "failures stacked up."
 Jake "didn't know how to deal with failures and getting motivated" was very hard for him."
 He realized that for many years "problems got pushed away" and he also "feared that Emma and he would not be talking anymore if dad were to pass away."
 The dad, Mr. Galvin, shared in the first session, "This is the best year of my life.
 It wasn't easy to make the kids' lives perfect but I gave up a lot in order to do so.
 I don't want anyone to tell me what to do."
 Each family member it seemed, was on a different page in the first session.
 "We're different but we're close," shared the Galvins in their first meeting.
 "Yes we are not a perfect TV family but we want to walk-the-talk with each other.
 We want to become stronger as a family."